backend2lab/backend2lab/README.md

 2. Create a feature branch
 3. Make your changes
 4. Test both client and server
-5. Submit a pull request
+5. Submit a pull request again the dev branch

 ## License